particle-iot/docs/src/content/faq/wholesale/wholesale-shipping.md

 ### International Shipping

 We ship to your country unless you live in Iran, North Korea, Sudan, Cuba, Syria, or any country that is embargoed by the US Government.

-Depending on your location, we use UPS, DHL and USPS.
-A brief description of the differences can be seen below:
-- USPS First-Class Package International Service - Delivery varies by destination.
-Can take up to 20 business days
-- UPS Worldwide Expedited - Usually is delivered in 2- 5 Business days
-- UPS Saver- Usually is delivered in 1- 3 Business days if placed before 12pm PST
+For international orders we only have DHL at this time.
+New shipping methods are being added frequently as we work with different partners and carriers.

-- DHL Express - Usually is delivered in 1- 3 Business days if placed before 12pm PST
+DHL International - Usually delivered 3-4 business days

-We ship all products from California.
+We ship all products from Indiana.

 ## Duties and Taxes